 - Mid layer: light fleece or thin sweater (warmth without bulk)

-- Outer layer: packable wind or rain shell (hooded is best)
+- Outer layer: packable wind/rain shell (hooded is best)

 - Optional: leggings or light pants for chilly mornings

 Reality check: Highlands can be sunny and cool at the same time.
-You can get sunburned while feeling “not hot,” so keep sun protection in play.
-This Philippines packing list guide treats sun protection as year-round.
+Sun protection still matters.

 Footwear and socks (grip, blister prevention)